-The requirements of Customers, Shareholders and employees should be considered in defining the purpose of the business.
+The requirements of customers, shareholders and employees should also be considered in defining the purpose of the business.

-Measureable Business KPIs (Key Performance Indicators) must be established to monitor performance against expectations.
+- Measurable Business KPIs (Key Performance Indicators) must be established to monitor performance against expectations.
 Avoid selecting too many KPIs which can dilute the effort and cause confusion.
-Better to have fewer clear top-level KPIs which will impact customers and bottom line.
+It is better to have fewer clear top-level KPIs which will impact customers and the bottom line.

 ETAC can support your business in establishing this process improvement structure.